aRivieraDream/RandoWebApp/README.md

   - typeahead for quick filling known data
 * 404 & 500 html pages
 * Create an initialization sequence for easy deployment.
+* Add `active` call to nav bar if user is on that page
+  - consider passing a variable with the page
+  - or better, consider checking the page in the base.html
+  - likely that bootstrap has this functionality built in, I'm just not sure how to access it.
 * password hashing
 * ~~Basic Admin section for monitoring~~